ALGW71/ImmuneRemodellingECM/README.md

 # ImmuneRemodellingECM
 These are scripts that were used to make the figures in the paper:

-An Effective Anti-Tumour T Cell Response Remodels the Tumour Microenvironment Amplifying Immunity and Facilitating Loss of Tumour Initiating Cells
+An Effective Anti-Tumour T Cell Response Remodels the Tumour Microenvironment Amplifying Immunity and Facilitating Loss of Tumour Initiating Cells.

 Pires et al 2020

 The scripts deal with two areas: